UFDataScienceRDLM/CoronavirusPrediction/README.md

 ## Data Set
 Source: https://github.com/CSSEGISandData/COVID-19

-Daily  Reports are pulled from the repository daily and added to the data forlder and will consoloidated into one csv wen the application is ran
+Daily  Reports are pulled from the repository daily and store locally in the the data forlder

+The reports are consolidated into one csv wen the application is ran

 ## Pre-Processing the Data
 Information from the local daily report csv is extracted and into a DataFrame.

-The application looks through the data and fills in any missing information and addresses any inconsistsencies between the reports
+The application reviews the data and fills in any missing information and addresses any inconsistsencies between the reports

 The information is outputted into one local CSV